Miss BumBum Suzy Cortez Lets It All Hang Out In White Underwear & Revealing Crop Top

 “There are always people who insult me, especially when I dedicate my publications to Messi, Pique or Suarez.
 They write: ‘He is married and doesn’t want anything with you, but I want to.’
 In fact, it’s different, I’m just a fan, and they think that I want to be with them.
 If I were a man, no one would say anything, and since I’m Miss BumBum, they block me,” the model told the outlet.

-Meanwhile, fans can see more of “Miss BumBum” Suzy Cortez by following the social media sensation on her Instagram account.
+Fans can see more of “Miss BumBum” Suzy Cortez by following the social media sensation on her Instagram account.